Z-Z188/UMDATrack/README.md

          |-- train
          |-- val
 ```
-The synthetic multi-domain datasets are now available for downloading at ([BaiduNetdisk:lite](https://pan.baidu.com/s/1Xsn45GZEI35vkv6jEQ0ZHA?pwd=wi9a))
+We use CSG(Controllable Scenario Generator) to generate synthetic multi-domain datasets.Specifically, we feed each selected frame into a text-conditioned diffusion generator (Stable Diffusion-Turbo) using prompts such as “Car in the night,” “Car in the haze,” and “Car in the rain” to produce unlabeled video frames under dark, foggy, and rainy scenarios.
+And the datasets will be available for downloading in the next few days.

 ## Training